WPIRoboticsEngineering/RBE2001_template/README.md

 Arduino -> Preferences
 ```

-Under toolchains, select New.. and search for (where you extracted Arduino)/hardware/
+Under Private Hardware Path, select New.. and search for (where you extracted Arduino)/hardware/

 Mine looks like:
 ```